AlibabaCloudDocs/cdn/intl.en-US/Product Introduction/Core advantages.md

 1. Create an Alibaba Cloud account and pass real-name verification.
 2. Log on to the [Alibaba Cloud CDN console](https://www.alibabacloud.com/en/product/cdn) to select the required billing method.
 For more information, see [Recommended billing methods](#section_2k3_p0x_sci).
 3. Click **Activate Now**.
-For more information, see [Activate the CDN service](/intl.en-US/Quick Start/Activate the CDN service.md).
+For more information, see [Activate Alibaba Cloud CDN](/intl.en-US/Quick Start/Activate the CDN service.md).

 After you activate the service, you can log on to the CDN console and create an accelerated domain name.
 Then, Alibaba Cloud CDN team assigns a canonical name \(CNAME\) address to the accelerated domain name.
 You must configure a CNAME record to map the accelerated domain name to the CNAME address.
 After the CNAME record takes effect, Alibaba Cloud CDN can accelerate access to the accelerated domain name.
-For more information, see [Add a domain name for CDN](/intl.en-US/Quick Start/Add a domain.md) and [Configure a CNAME record in Alibaba Cloud DNS](/intl.en-US/Quick Start/Configure a CNAME record/Configure a CNAME record in Alibaba Cloud DNS.md).
+For more information, see [Add a domain name to Alibaba Cloud CDN](/intl.en-US/Quick Start/Add a domain name to Alibaba Cloud CDN.md) and [Configure a CNAME record in Alibaba Cloud DNS](/intl.en-US/Quick Start/Configure a CNAME record/Configure a CNAME record in Alibaba Cloud DNS.md).

 ## Recommended billing methods and resource plans